kevinwlu/iot/lesson9/README.md

 python3 -m plantuml intrusiondetection.uml

-## Install and run GIMP and Pinta to display a PNG file (Enable X11 forwarding by SSH -Y on macOS or run Xming then PuTTY with X11 forwarding on Windows 10 as an alternative to VNC Viewer)
+## Install and run GIMP and Pinta to display a PNG file

+## Alternatives to VNC Viewer

+### On macOS with XQuartz, run SSH -Y to enable X11 forwarding

+### On Windows, run Xming then PuTTY with SSH and X11 forwarding

 cd